SummaryRead the full fact sheet

 Schools encourage a whole-school learning approach to sexuality education that not only involves teachers, but parents and carers and the local community.

 Your child’s safety is important.
-Any Victorian organisation that works with children must comply with the Child Safe Standards set out by the Commission for Children and Young People.
+Any Victorian organisation that works with children must comply with the .
 Schools are required to have strategies in place that are inclusive and promote participation and empowerment of all children.

 Contact your child’s school for more information about their learning program.
 It is often helpful to know about the specific content, messages, and delivery of the education program so you can continue discussions with your child at home.